-This route takes you Behind God’s Back, so-called because the area is considered remote and seldom visited.
-From here we go further east to Codrington College, Conset Bay and then head to Bath beach.
+This drive takes you Behind God’s Back, so-called because it’s considered remote and seldom visited.

-It passes some unusual rum shops, there’s an optional uphill walk – and a swim from one of secretbarbados.com’s secluded beaches.
+Unusual rum shops, there’s an optional uphill walk – and a swim.

-Head east for about 5kms, then north on highway 3 towards Codrington College.
-Look for a right to St Mark’s Church, which you should spot fairly easily owing to its elevated and exposed position.
-It’s known locally as the Chapel on the Hill, which may account for its complete destruction in August 1831 by a hurricane.
-This bit’s difficult, so if lost, just ask someone.
+Head east for 5kms, then north on highway 3 towards Codrington College.
+Right to St Mark’s Church.
+It’s known as the Chapel on the Hill, and was destroyed in 1831 by a hurricane.

-Head down to Conset Bay, a quiet fishing village, where fishermen sell the catch of the day and a makeshift rumshop sells cold drinks.
-You can explore the boatyard, nestling gently below the hill.
-The bush around it seems to be slowly taking over the boats, many of which are unlikely to see salt water again.
+Now to Conset Bay, a quiet fishing village, where fishermen sell the catch of the day and a makeshift rumshop sells cold drinks.